Growing cut flowers for the vase

 Alstoemeria (even the short-stemmed varieties) come in various exciting colours these days and can last for weeks in a vase.

-And don’t forget about the foliage fillers: Penny gum, Conebush, Asparagus fern, Philodendron ‘Xanadu’, Rumohra fern.
+And don’t forget about the foliage fillers: Penny gum, Conebush, Asparagus fern, Philodendron ‘Xanadu’, and Rumohra fern.

 Annuals:

 The list of annuals to grow for cutting is a long one.
-How about growing several each season, but change up the planting list from year to year to keep things interesting?
+How about growing several each season, but changing up the planting list from year to year to keep things interesting?

-For visual interest, grow blossoms with a distinct shape in vibrant colours, such as: snapdragons, poppies, zinnias, cosmos, sunflowers.
+For visual interest, grow blossoms with a distinct shape in vibrant colours, such as snapdragons, poppies, zinnias, cosmos, and sunflowers.

 If you want to add texture, choose strawflowers, amaranthus and celosias.